explodingcamera/tinywasm/BENCHMARKS.md

 # Benchmark results

-All benchmarks are run on a Ryzen 7 5800X with 32GB of RAM, running Linux 6.6.
+All benchmarks are run on a Ryzen 7 5800X with 32GB of RAM on Linux 6.6.
 WebAssembly files are optimized using [wasm-opt](https://github.com/WebAssembly/binaryen), and the benchmark code is available in the `crates/benchmarks` folder.

 These are mainly preliminary benchmarks, and I will be rewriting the benchmarks to be more accurate and to test more features in the future.
 In particular, I want to test and improve memory usage, as well as the performance of the parser.

+Take these results with a grain of salt, as they are not very accurate and are likely to change in the future.

 ## WebAssembly Settings